FAQ: Monitoring history

 When measuring Core Web Vitals, the parameters and performance of the devices on which the pages are loaded are of great importance.
 Network latency, related to the location, is also significant.

-We measure the Lab data from our servers, with a specific (averaged) browser configuration.
-And these are the data measured at a given moment.
 The Field data, on the other hand, is a moving average over the last 28 days of thousands of measurements taken by the Chrome browser during visits by real users.

 There is no point in comparing Lab data with Field data.
 It's best to consider them separately, comparing current values with historical values.